Harmful algal bloom: Marine life exposure

 The toxins released by the blooms can kill marine animals including dolphins, sea turtles, birds, and manatees.
 The Florida Manatee, a subspecies of the West Indian Manatee, is a species often impacted by red tide blooms.
 Florida manatees are often exposed to the poisonous red-tide toxins either by consumption or inhalation.
 There are many small barnacles, crustaceans, and other epiphytes that grow on the blades of seagrass.
 These tiny creatures filter particles from the water around them and use these particles as their main food source.
 During red tide blooms, they also filter the toxic red tide cells from the water, which then becomes concentrated inside them.

 Although these toxins do not harm epiphytes, they are extremely poisonous to marine creatures who consume (or accidentally consume) the exposed epiphytes, such as manatees.
 When manatees unknowingly consume exposed epiphytes while grazing on sea grass, the toxins are subsequently released from the epiphytes and ingested by the manatees.
 In addition to consumption, manatees may also become exposed to air-borne Brevetoxins released from harmful red-tide cells when passing through algal blooms.

-Manatees also have an immunoresponse to HABs and their toxins that can make them even more susceptible to other stressors.
+Manatees have an immunoresponse to HABs and their toxins that can make them even more susceptible to other stressors.
 Due to this susceptibility, manatees can die from either the immediate, or the after effects of the HAB.
 In addition to causing manatee mortalities, red-tide exposure also causes severe sublethal health problems among Florida manatee populations.
 Studies have shown that red-tide exposure among free-ranging Florida manatees has been shown to negatively impact immune functioning by causing increased inflammation, a reduction in lymphocyte proliferation responses, and oxidative stress.